Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 Payload Capacity

-With a larger bed and higher towing capacity, it’s hard to see a better fit for the Australian market given the demands of tradies, recreational touring enthusiasts.
+With a larger bed and higher towing capacity, it’s hard to see a better fit for the Australian market given the demands of tradies and recreational touring enthusiasts.

-So, we can only surmise that these larger American pickups are not as popular as they are in the US because of their economics.
-Things like:
+However, these larger American pickups aren’t as popular as in the US because of:

-• The rising cost of diesel for a 6.7L V8 power
+• Rising diesel costs for a 6.7L V8

-Sadly, that leaves the Ford F 250 in all its forms and trim packages for a pretty niche market.
+This leaves the Ford F-250 as a vehicle for a pretty niche market.

 Is Size Really an Issue?